 Emission factors used to calculate air travel are based on passenger-kilometer data and DEFRA 2023 emission factors.
-Location-based emission factors for IEA 2024 are used for calculating emissions from office electricity and IEA for scope 3.3.
-For the energy consumption in Sweden, an estimate based on the percentage of number of employees compared to total number of people in that office since no VEF-specific consumption data was available.
-Consumption for the London office is estimated for December since actual data was not available prior to publication of this report.
+Location-based emission factors for IEA 2023 are used for calculating emissions from office electricity, where an estimate on the percentage of leased office space in relation to the entire office space available is calculated, where no VEF-specific consumption data was available.